 \subsubsection{Lifting Layer}

 The input to the FNO is a function defined on the spatial domain of the FIM, which is discretized by $N$ antenna elements.
-For each antenna element $n$, we construct a high-dimensional feature vector $\mathbf{v}_{\text{in}}(n)\in \mathbb{R}^{3M+1}$ that encapsulates all available information: the measured channel responses and the FIM shape information.
-This feature vector is defined as
+For each antenna element $n$, we construct a high-dimensional feature vector $\mathbf{v}_{\text{in}}(n)\in \mathbb{R}^{3M+1}$ that encapsulates all available information: the measured channel responses and the FIM shape information, ans can be defined as

 This input function $\mathbf{v}_{\text{in}}$ is then lifted by a pointwise neural network $\mathcal P$ to a higher-dimensional latent function space, $\mathbf{v}_0(n) = \mathcal P\left(\mathbf{v}_{\text{in}}(n)\right) \in \mathbb{R}^{d_v}$, where $d_v$ is the latent dimension (width) of the FNO, and $\mathcal P$ is implemented as a shallow multi-layer perceptron.
 The lifting layer $\mathcal P$ then maps this input feature function to a higher-dimensional latent function space $\mathbf{v}_0(n) \in \mathbb{R}^{d_v}$.
 This step enables the model to be conditioned on the specific target deformation $\mathbf{\boldsymbol{\zeta}}_{\text{target}}$ for which the channel is being queried.